This Ingredient Helps Prevent Blueberries From Sinking to the Bottom of Your Muffins

 The first big difference we noticed was that adding the pudding gave the batter mix more thickness versus the straight-up batter mix, sans pudding.
 This was especially noticeable when we added the blueberries which were incorporated into the batter and seemed to stay evenly distributed thanks to the pudding.

-The batch with the pudding cup also had the added bonus of a nice elevated taste from its tapioca-flavored Snack Pack and an airy texture with an even distribution of blueberries throughout the muffins.
-No blueberry sinkage in this batch!
+The batch with the pudding cup also had an extra bonus of a nice elevated taste from its tapioca-flavored Snack Pack, and an airy texture with an even distribution of blueberries throughout the muffins.
+No blueberry sinkage in these baked treats!

 Both batches baked up in the oven with a light golden top with a crunch from a sprinkle of granulated sugar added halfway during the bake time.